transistorfet/moa/docs/posts/2021-11-making_an_emulator.md

 a `u64` here so that we can keep track of simulation time in nanoseconds for approximately 584 which *should* be enough.
 Keeping track of the time will allow us to later limit how much time passes (either speeding up or slowing down the execution relative to real-time).
 With this, we can get a somewhat accurate count when simulating the timer in the serial controller chip.
-That said, we wont worry about simulating CPU execution times, which varies quite a bit based on each instruction and it's operands, so can add a lot of complexity.
+That said, we won't worry about simulating CPU execution times, which varies quite a bit based on each instruction and it's operands, so can add a lot of complexity.